jasonchandler3245643/StatsProjectTwo/README.md

 5. My 3D visualizations in Part 1 Octave.
 6. I taught myself some basic Maven and dependencies information for my APIs in part 1. \
     I graphed my data in Project 1 and added the jars manually just to still get an error \
    in my final output.
-I avoided that at all costs here by swapping to Maven.
+I avoided that at all costs here by swapping to Maven. \
+7. The green bars from my junit tester in StatsLibrary \
-7. Documentation / Organization. \
+8. Documentation / Organization. \
    My Java files are all javadoc'd, and I organized my project and its components well.

 ## Part 1: Sampling, salting, and smoothing 3 ways